rikhuijzer/phd-thesis/chapters/acknowledgements.typ

 More importantly, Frank always made time for a chat even when he later started to run his own company.

 Where Peter and Frank have had to deal with my stubbornness some of the time, Ruud has had to deal with it all of the time.
+My apologies to Ruud for that.
+And probably to Steffie as well since I probably haven't always been the best for Ruud his mood.
-I'm incredibly impressed by his patience and his unwaivering support.
+I'm incredibly impressed by Ruud his patience and his unwaivering support.
 Each time that I talked myself into seeing some situation as unfixable, Ruud was there to see the other side of the coin.
 And he was always quickly available.
 I think that in all these years, he has responded only one time not within 24 hours.